VPN Without Port Forwarding: Best 6 Tested & Ranked

 - Port forwarding is sometimes necessary to unblock various connectivity-related features, but for some, it can be a cybersecurity hazard.

-- For security reasons, most VPNs have decided to remove support for port forwarding.
-As it turns out, port-forwarding VPNs can sometimes leak real IP addresses online.
+- For security reasons, most VPNs have decided to remove support for port forwarding as port-forwarding VPNs leak real IP addresses online.

 It’s widely agreed that port forwarding is sometimes a feature that you need in a VPN.